nelson-zack/joblog/README.md

 ## 📅 Milestone Plan

 ### ✅ Week 1 – MVP
-- Basic CRUD (add/delete)
+- Basic CRUD (add/delete jobs)
 - React + FastAPI + SQLite local setup

 ### ✅ Week 2 – UI Polish & Filtering
-- Tailwind CSS styling
+- Tailwind styling + layout cleanup
-- Display tags as pills
+- Tag pill display
-- Add tag + status filtering
+- Status + tag filtering

-### Week 3 – “Wow” Features
+### ✅ Week 3 – “Wow” Features
-- Analytics dashboard
-- AI Assistant tools (OpenAI API)
+- Deployed frontend (Vercel) + backend (Render)
+- Switched backend to PostgreSQL with persistent storage
+- Improved README for portfolio visibility

+## 💼 Portfolio Write-up

+I built this project to manage my real job applications and track my career outreach in a clean, centralized tool.
+I wanted something lightweight, easy to use, and built with tools I’m learning professionally.

+**What I used:**
+React (Vite) for the frontend, FastAPI for the backend, and PostgreSQL for persistent storage.
+I used Tailwind CSS to keep the styling efficient and modern.

+**What I learned:**
-- Full deployment + README polish
+- End-to-end full-stack deployment using Vercel + Render
+- Working with Axios, `useEffect`, form state, and controlled inputs in React
+- Creating and consuming REST APIs with FastAPI
+- Connecting FastAPI to PostgreSQL using SQLAlchemy ORM
+- Handling CORS and async fetch logic
+- Styling with Tailwind for clean, responsive UIs

+I use this tool personally and will continue building on it (analytics, CSV export, OpenAI integration) as part of my ongoing growth.